 To get to Hydra from Athens, take a ~1 hour ferry from the port at Piraeus, which is a 20-minute metro or car ride from Athens.
 Ferries leave several times per day.

-Hopefully this (ridiculously detailed) itinerary made planning a trip to Greece a bit easier and actually somewhat enjoyable!
+Hopefully this (ridiculously detailed) Greece itinerary made planning your trip a bit easier and actually somewhat enjoyable!
 Are you headed to the country soon?
 How are you spending your 10 days in Greece?